Rivera2021/Proteomics_Pipeline/README.md

         - Control_Neg_PCA: Negative control to show in PCAs.
 Use "" if only samples associated to a particular treatment are desired in the plot
         - Control_Pos_PCA: Positive control to show in PCA.
 Use "" if there is none.
     - Output:
         - DESeq_Norm.RData: DESeq2 object with normalization and DEG information
-        - Norm_Data.xlsx: Count matrix after applying vst on the DESeq2 normalized counts
+        - Norm_Data.xlsx: Normalized count matrix
         - PCA_PLOTS: PCA plots using Norm_Data per treatment and for all samples

 * QC_POSTNORMALIZATION: Outlier detection based on gene expression and within replicate correlation
     - Params:

-        - Output_file_path: Path to a directory to store results
+        - Output_file_path: Directory path for storing results
         - OUTLIER_FILTER: Method to detect outliers.
-GENTLE_REP (Method based on correlation with replicates only)
+GENTLE_REP (Method based on correlation within replicates only)
         - RepFeatures_path: Metadata features to identify biological replicates

     - Output:
        - Outlier_DF.xlsx:
             - Bad_Samples_cond: Samples associated to conditions where correlation among replicates is significantly low
             - Outlier_samples: Samples that correlate very poorly with all its replicates
             - Outlier_Selected: Bad_Samples + Outlier_samples.
 Samples to be removed from the rest of the analysis.